PolishDrBirkin/PolishDrBirkin/README.md

 # Hi I'm Natan or Birkin I made this only for pony town, I like making friends with same interests as me!!
+## Currently I'm often using IWC in my name, because I'm in an awful mood recently, and I tend to get frustrated or insanely sad way easier
 ## FREELY INT AND C+H!!
 I love when people sit down next to me okay, also W2I If I have it in my name cause I'm mostly offtab
 * I'm VERY shy, kinda socially anxious too, socially awkward and paranoid
-* I kinda struggle with social interactions but I'm working on it, and I don't talk first most of the time
+* I struggle with social interactions a little bit but I'm working on it, and I don't talk first most of the time
 * Pfp is from Limited time offer by Borderlambs on AO3
 * Pls read my spamtenna fic link below profile 😎
 ## I recommend checking out my strawpage if you wanna know more about me!
 Also pls sign my ata